How to install wall moulding the easy way

 - miter box and saw HERE (electric or miter box and saw HERE)

-- nail gun with nails and I have this one HERE (or drill, drill bit, hammer, nail set HERE, and finishing nails and the size is usually recommended on the label for your specific moulding)
+- nail gun with nails and I have this one HERE (or drill, drill bit, hammer, nail set HERE, and finishing nails, and the size is usually recommended on the label for your specific molding)

-(I made a detailed video for you, so you can see how I hang the moulding.
-It is pretty long because I tried to cover everything including using a drill instead of the cordless nailgun.
-If you don’t want to see the entire video and only the part where I use the moulding clamp then jump to about the time section 10:22 within the movie by dragging the slider with your cursor.)
+I made a detailed video for you, so you can see how I hang the molding.
+It is pretty long because I tried to cover everything including using a drill instead of the cordless nail gun.
+If you don’t want to see the entire video and only the part where I use the molding clamp then jump to about the time section 10:22 within the video by dragging the slider with your cursor.

 Oh, and little Walter is helping me in the video too.
 He is a silly little guy!